marjoleinF/pre/README.md

 ### Tools for interpretation

-Although the `print` method and `cvpre()` function reveal all there is to know about the fitted ensemble, additional tools for interpretation of the final ensemble are also available:
+Package **pre** provides several additional tools for interpretation of the final ensemble.
+These may be especially helpful for more complex ensembles, containing many rules and linear terms.

 We can assess the importance of input variables as well as baselearners using the `importance()` function: